Descriptive complexity for neural networks via Boolean networks: Preliminaries

-Next, we define an output condition where output rounds are fixed by a set $O \subseteq \N$ and attention bits are excluded.
-We say that $S$ \textbf{outputs} in rounds $O$ (and also, in any particular round $n \in O$).
-Outputs and output sequences w.r.t. $(k,O,P)$ are defined analogously.
+In the second approach, output rounds are fixed by a set $O \subseteq \N$, and the attention positions and attention strings are excluded.
+Thus, in this case a run sequence is a tuple $(S, O, P)$.
+We say that $S$ \textbf{outputs} in rounds $O$.
+Outputs and output sequences w.r.t. $(O,P)$ are defined analogously to the first approach.

-We study the two approaches for the sake of generality.
-The difference between the two output frameworks is that the output rounds are induced internally from within the sequence in the first approach, while they are given externally from the outside in the second one.
-For instance, it is natural to indicate output conditions within a program if it is part of the program's design.
-Retroactively, it might be more natural to augment a program to draw attention to rounds the original design does not account for, and a different mechanism could be used to compute the output rounds, e.g., a Turing machine.